-The number of reportable pipeline incidents, number of significant reportable pipeline incidents, and percentage of reportable pipeline incidents that are significant are provided below.
+The number of reportable pipeline incidents and percentage of reportable pipeline incidents that are significant are provided below.

-Year Ended December 31, 2019 2020 2021 Number of reportable pipeline incidents(a)(b)(c) 60 55 37 Percentage of reportable pipeline incidents that are significant(d) 40 % 45 % 46 %
+Year Ended December 31, 2020 2021 2022 Number of reportable pipeline incidents(a)(b)(c) 55 37 39 Percentage of reportable pipeline incidents that are significant(d) 45 % 46 % 56 %

-(a) Reportable hazardous liquid pipeline incidents include explosions or fires not intentionally set by the operator, releases of five gallons or more (excluding releases of less than five bbls associated with pipeline maintenance activities), a fatality, an injury necessitating hospitalization, or estimated property damage, including cost of clean-up and recovery, value of lost product, and damage to the property of the operator or others, or both, exceeding \$50,000.

-(b) Reportable gas gathering, transmission, storage, and distribution incidents include: (1) an event that involves a release of gas from a pipeline, gas from an underground natural gas storage facility, liquefied natural gas, liquefied petroleum gas, refrigerant gas, or gas from an LNG facility, and that results in one or more of the following consequences: (i) a death, or personal injury necessitating in-patient hospitalization; (ii) estimated property damage of \$50,000 or more in 2019 and 2020, and per January 2021 PHMSA rule change, \$122,000 as of March 2021, including loss to the operator and others, or both, but excluding cost of gas lost; (iii) or unintentional estimated gas loss of three MMcf or more; (2) an event that results in an emergency shutdown of an LNG facility.
-Activation of an emergency shutdown system for reasons other than an actual emergency does not constitute an incident; and (3) an event that is significant in the judgment of the operator, even though it did not meet the criteria of item (1) or (2) of this definition.

-(c) The number of pipeline incidents and significant incidents reported for 2019, 2020 and 2021 uses data as of February 2020, March 2021, and March 2022, respectively.

-(d) Significant reportable pipeline incidents are defined as an incident that includes any of the following conditions: (1) a fatality or injury requiring in-patient hospitalization (2) \$50,000 or more in total costs, measured in 1984 dollars.
-For 2019, 2020, and 2021, the thresholds in 1984 dollars are \$106,762, \$108,926, and \$111,098, respectively.
-(3) Highly volatile liquid releases of 5 barrels or more or other liquid releases of 50 barrels or more; and (4) Liquid releases resulting in an unintentional fire or explosion.
+- (a) Reportable hazardous liquid pipeline incidents include explosions or fires not intentionally set by the operator, releases of five gallons or more (excluding releases of less than five bbls associated with pipeline maintenance activities), a fatality, an injury necessitating hospitalization, or estimated property damage, including cost of clean-up and recovery, value of lost product, and damage to the property of the operator or others, or both, exceeding \$50,000. - (b) Reportable gas gathering, transmission, storage, and distribution incidents include: (1) an event that involves a release of gas from a pipeline, gas from an underground natural gas storage facility, liquefied natural gas, liquefied petroleum gas, refrigerant gas, or gas from an LNG facility, and that results in one or more of the following consequences: (i) a death, or personal injury necessitating in-patient hospitalization; (ii) estimated property damage of \$50,000 or more in 2020, and per January 2021 PHMSA rule change, \$122,000 as of March 2021, including loss to the operator and others, or both, but excluding cost of gas lost; (iii) or unintentional estimated gas loss of three MMcf or more; (2) an event that results in an emergency shutdown of an LNG facility.
+Activation of an emergency shutdown system for reasons other than an actual emergency does not constitute an incident; and (3) an event that is significant in the judgment of the operator, even though it did not meet the criteria of item (1) or (2) of this definition. - (c) The number of pipeline incidents and significant incidents reported for 2020, 2021, and 2022 uses data as of March 2021, March 2022 and March 2023, respectively. - (d) Significant reportable pipeline incidents are defined as an incident that includes any of the following conditions: (1) a fatality or injury requiring in-patient hospitalization (2) \$50,000 or more in total costs, measured in 1984 dollars.
+For 2020, 2021, and 2022, the thresholds in 1984 dollars are \$108,926, \$111,098, and \$115,815, respectively.
+(3) Highly volatile liquid releases of five barrels or more or other liquid releases of 50 barrels or more; and (4) Liquid releases resulting in an unintentional fire or explosion.
 Gas distribution incidents caused by a nearby fire or explosion that impacted the pipeline system are excluded from this definition.
 For highly volatile liquid and CO2 releases, PHMSA combines the unintentional and intentional release volumes to determine if the incident meets the significant liquid release threshold.

-In each year presented above company-wide, the most frequent reason that reported incidents were categorized as significant was due to total incident costs exceeding the monetary threshold of \$50,000 in 1984 dollars, or \$111,098 for 2021.
+In each year presented above, the most frequent reason that reported incidents were categorized as significant was due to total incident costs exceeding the monetary threshold of \$50,000 in 1984 dollars, or \$115,815 for 2022.